What's it like to have a mum with Parkinson's?

 Parkinson’s affects the brain and movement

-Parkinson’s is a medical condition caused when nerve cells in the brain have died.
-These nerve cells make a chemical called dopamine, and a lack of dopamine affects movement.
+Parkinson’s is a medical condition caused by nerve cells in the brain dying.
+These nerve cells make a chemical called dopamine, and a lack of dopamine affects normal movement.

 People with Parkinson’s move more slowly and stiffly.
 They may also have a tremor or shake, usually in one arm or hand.
 Their condition can change from day to day, or even hour to hour.